 - Before the visit—the school’s application, required fees and the request for consultation must be submitted.
 Then a confirmation letter will be provided for the school’s signature.
 Once the visit is confirmed, the survey forms are completed by each teacher and the head of school/administrator and sent to the consultant at least 2 weeks before the visit.

-- Written reports—sent following the visit
+- Written reports—sent following the visit.

 Special events can take the form of:

-- Teacher workshop/staff meetings
+- Online teacher workshop/staff meetings

-- Meeting with the school board (includes dinner meetings)
+- Online meeting with the school board

 Special events must be arranged and confirmed in advance; you may indicate your interest in scheduling a “special event” on the Request for Consultation form.
-Special events are often scheduled on another day than the consultation, and may require an additional night’s lodging.

 All-day classes: An all-day class is one that offers extended hours, usually both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of one or two overlapping AMI trained teachers.
 Consultations for all-day classes will consist of a full-day visit per classroom (scheduled as two classrooms) including individual conferences with all teachers involved.